For Canoo Inc [GOEV], Analyst sees a rise to $4. What next?

 Sponsored

-The daily chart for GOEV points out that the company has recorded -88.64% loss over the past six months.
+The stocks have a year to date performance of -67.21 percent and weekly performance of -8.92 percent.
+The stock has been moved at -83.46 percent over the last six months.
+The stock has performed -40.77 percent around the most recent 30 days and changed -65.35 percent over the most recent 3-months.

-If we look at the average trading volume of 3.06M shares, GOEV reached to a volume of 13039523 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.39M shares, GOEV reached to a volume of 29709813 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Canoo Inc [GOEV]:
+Here’s what leading stock market gurus have to say about Canoo Inc [GOEV]:

 Wedbush have made an estimate for Canoo Inc shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on January 05, 2024.
 While these analysts kept the previous recommendation, Stifel raised their target price to Buy.
 The new note on the price target was released on September 16, 2022, representing the official price target for Canoo Inc stock.
 Previously, the target price had yet another raise from $9 to $14, while ROTH Capital kept a Buy rating on GOEV stock.